unibo-spe/spe-slides/content/00-intro/_index.md

 - CI/CD pipelines in place
 - CI/CD matrices in place
 - The entire test suite is executed in CI/CD
-- Automatic release of software artifacts on target repositories (eg GitHub releases + artifact repositories for the target platforms)
+- Automatic release of software artifacts on target repositories (e.g., GitHub releases + artifact repositories for the target platforms)
 - If the project accepts contributions from third parties, correct pipeline configuration for pull requests coming from external owners

 {{% /col %}}